-1 The theory of privacy in economics and artificial intelligence good (Varian, 1996; Farrell, 2012).
+The economics of privacy has long being plagued by a lack of clarity about how to model privacy over data.
+Most theoretical economic models model privacy as an intermediate good (Varian 1996; Farrell 2012).
 This implies that an individual desire for data privacy will depend on how they anticipate that data's effect on future economic outcomes.
 If, for example, this data leads a firm to charge higher prices based on the behavior they observe in the data, a consumer may desire privacy.
 If a datum may lead a firm to intrude on their time, then again a consumer may desire privacy.